 Defence successfully represented client in at trial

 JM pleaded not guilty to all three charges.
-O’Brien Criminal and Civil Solicitors assisted him in his full hearing.
+O’Brien Criminal and Civil Solicitors defence team assisted him in his full hearing.
 He was found not guilty to the resisting police charge.
-In relation to the offensive language and remaining on premises charges, he was ordered to pay a fine.
+In relation to the offensive language and remaining on premises charges, he had to pay a fine.

-If you have been charged with a criminal offence such as using offensive language or resisting police, speak to one of our experienced criminal defence lawyers.
+If police have charged you with a criminal offence such as using offensive language or resisting police, contact us.
+Speak to one of our experienced criminal defence lawyers.
 Call us on (02) 9261 4281 to book a free initial consultation.